martinthomson/escape-report/draft-thomson-escape-report.md

 complicated.
 The AMP Project, sponsored by Google, establishes a profile of HTML with a stated goal of providing support for the best practices for the format, with a strong emphasis on performance.
-The format tightly constrains the use of HTML features but offers a library of components that provide sanitized implementations of many basic functions.
+The format tightly constrains the use of HTML features but also offers a library of components that provide sanitized implementations of many commonly used capabilities.

 The connection to Web Packaging is bound up in the way that Google Search treats AMP content specially.
 AMP content provides two properties that Google